 Iceland is a trending travel spot right now and with all the country has to offer it’s no wonder!
 Winter months bring an ideal location to spot the Northern Lights and during summer month you can explore the gorgeous green countryside and black sand beaches.

 Iceland can be pricey but there are ways to travel for all budget types.
-Whether you like city of countryside, prefer luxury or just need somewhere more simple to sleep at night there are a wide range of options to choose from!
+Whether you like the city or the countryside, prefer luxury or just need somewhere more simple to sleep at night there is a wide range of options to choose from!

 Luxury Hotels in Iceland